strace - trace system calls and signals

 various reasons, e.g. there are too many system calls to filter, the

-usual and stops traced processes on every system call.
+stopping traced processes on every system call.

 - When --seccomp-bpf is activated and -p/--attach